Social media monitoring for strategic business decisions

 In fact, for some companies this is the extent of social media marketing: customer service.
 A customer complains on Facebook or Twitter, and the marketer handles the complaint.

 But let’s go back to Kenneth’s advice: “Listening is twice as important as talking.”
 For some businesses and industries, I would argue that it can be twice as important as handling customer service via social media.
 Why?
-Because good social media listening can happen everything people are being social online.
+Because good social media listening can happen everywhere people are being social online.
 Because it affects multiple business needs.
 Because it can more quickly and directly affect your bottom line.

 For this kind of advanced strategy, there are three things to consider: